Interactive Brokers Review 2026: The Pro Broker's Moat

 Key Takeaways

-The pitch is straightforward: two pricing tiers, one for casual investors (IBKR Lite, $0 stock commissions) and one for serious traders (IBKR Pro, sub-penny per-share pricing and the industry's lowest margin rates).
-You get access to 170 markets across 40 countries from a single account.
-Nobody else offers this.
+The pitch has not changed since we first reviewed IBKR.
+Two pricing tiers, one for casual investors (IBKR Lite, $0 US stock commissions) and one for serious traders (IBKR Pro, sub-penny per-share pricing, the lowest published margin rates in the US).
+One account, 170 markets, 40 countries, 29 currencies.
+Nobody else offers that.

-IBKR's fee structure is genuinely cheap — and genuinely complicated.
-Two plans, two pricing models within Pro, and different rates for every asset class.
+IBKR's fee structure is genuinely the cheapest available — and genuinely complicated.
+Two plans, two pricing models within Pro, different rates for every asset class, and different cash-interest economics for accounts under $100K.

 - US stocks and ETFs: $0 commissions on exchange-listed securities